attheodo/imdbq/README.md

   -h, --help            show this help message and exit -t TITLE, --title TITLE
-                        Title of the movie to search for
+                        Title of the movie to search for -r, --rating          Display only the movie rating of the first result returned
 ```